Jordan van der Gaag: Club career

-Born in The Hague, van der Gaag began as a youth at Portuguese club C.S.
-Marítimo, where his father was managing.
-He had several years at S.L.
-Benfica and a loan to G.D.
-Estoril Praia before signing a three-year deal at NAC Breda in 2017.
+Born in The Hague, van der Gaag began as a youth at Portuguese club Marítimo, where his father was managing.
+He had several years at Benfica and a loan to Estoril before signing a three-year deal at NAC Breda in 2017.

 He made his Eredivisie debut for NAC Breda under his father's management on 12 August 2018 in a game against AZ Alkmaar, coming on as a 70th-minute substitute for Mitchell te Vrede in a 5–0 away loss.

 In August 2018, he moved on loan for a season to Eerste Divisie side Helmond Sport.
 He scored his first professional goal, his only one for the club, to open a 2–1 loss at FC Eindhoven on 23 November.

-Van der Gaag moved back to Portugal in October 2020, joining his younger brother in the ranks of Belenenses SAD.
-After a handful of appearances for the reserve team in the Campeonato de Portugal, he made his first-team debut on 14 January 2021 in the fifth round of the Taça de Portugal, as a 65th-minute substitute for Thibang Phete in a 3–2 extra-time win at AD Fafe.
-On 4 April he made his Primeira Liga bow as a replacement for Sphephelo Sithole in the last nine minutes of a 2–0 home loss to Boavista FC.
+Van der Gaag moved back to Portugal in October 2020, joining his younger brother in the ranks of B-SAD.
+After a handful of appearances for the reserve team in the Campeonato de Portugal, he made his first-team debut on 14 January 2021 in the fifth round of the Taça de Portugal, as a 65th-minute substitute for Thibang Phete in a 3–2 extra-time win at Fafe.
+On 4 April he made his Primeira Liga bow as a replacement for Sphephelo Sithole in the last nine minutes of a 2–0 home loss to Boavista.

 On 23 January 2022, Van der Gaag came on as a first-half substitute for Nilton Varela away to his former team Marítimo, and was sent off 32 minutes later in a 1–1 draw.

-Van der Gaag signed for Liga 3 team U.D.
-Leiria on 8 July 2022.
+Van der Gaag signed for Liga 3 team Leiria on 8 July 2022.